Is it true testimony of faith in God if one only enjoys God’s grace?

 from “In Your Faith in God You Should Obey God” in The Word Appears in the Flesh

-from “You Should Put Aside the Blessings of Status and Understand God’s Will for theof Man” in The Word Appears in the Flesh
+from “You Should Put Aside the Blessings of Status and Understandfor the of Man” in The Word Appears in the Flesh

 Most peoplefor the sake of peace and other benefits.
 Unless it is to your benefit, you don’t believe in God, and if you can’t receive God’s graces, you fall into a sulk.
-How could this be your true stature?
-When it comes to inevitable family incidents (children falling ill, husbands going into hospital, poor crop yields, persecution of family members, and so on), you can’t even make it through these things that often happen in day-to-day life.
+How could what you have said be your true stature?
+When it comes to inevitable family incidents such as children falling ill, loved ones going into hospital, poor crop yields, persecution by family members, you can’t even make it through these things that often happen in day-to-day life.
 When such things happen, you’re thrown into a panic, you don’t know what to do—and most of the time, you complain about God.
 You complain that God’s words tricked you, that God’s work has messed you around.
 Do you not have such thoughts?
 Do you think such things happen among you only rarely?
 You spend every day living amid such events.
 You don’t give the slightest thought to the success of your faith in God, and how to satisfy God’s will.
 Your true stature is too small, even smaller than a little chick’s.
-When your husband’s business loses money you complain about God, when you find yourself in an environment without God’s protection you still complain about God, you complain even when one of your chicks dies or an old cow in the pen falls ill, you complain when it’s time for your son to start a family but your family doesn’t have enough money, and when ’s workers eat a couple of meals at your home but the church doesn’t reimburse you or no one sends you any vegetables, you also complain.
+When your family’s business loses money you complain about God, when you find yourself in an environment without God’s protection you still complain about God, you complain even when one of your chicks dies or an old cow in the pen falls ill, you complain when it’s time for your son to get married but your family doesn’t have enough money, and when the church’s workers eat a couple of meals at your home but the church doesn’t reimburse you or no one sends you any vegetables, you also complain.
 Your belly is stuffed full of complaints, and you sometimes don’t go to assemblies or eat and drink the words of God because of this, you likely become negative for a great length of time.
-Nothing that happens to you today bears any relation to your prospects or fate; these things would also happen if you didn’t believe in God, yet today you pass responsibility for them to God, and insist on saying that God has eliminated you.
+Nothing that happens to you today bears any relation to your prospects or fate; these things would also happen even if you didn’t believe in God, yet today you pass responsibility for them to God, and insist on saying that God has eliminated you.
 What of your belief in God, have you truly offered up your life?
 If you suffered the same trials as Job, none among you who follow God today would be able to stand firm, you’d all fall down.
-And there is, quite simply, a world of difference between you and Peter.
-Today, if half your assets were seized you’d dare to deny the existence of God; if your son or daughter were taken from you, you’d run the streets crying foul; if your life reached a dead end, you’d try and take it up with God, asking why I said so many words in the beginning to scare you.
+And there is, quite simply, a world of difference between you and Job.
+Today, if half your assets were seized you’d dare to deny the existence of God; if your son or daughter were taken from you, you’d run the streets crying foul; if your only way to make a living reached a dead end, you’d try and take it up with God; you would ask why I said so many words in the beginning to scare you.
 There’s nothing you would not dare to do at such times.
-This shows that you have not truly seen, and have no true stature.
+This shows that you have not gained any true insights, and have no true stature.

 from “Practice (3)” in The Word Appears in the Flesh